Hiroshi123/Trie-based-regular-expression/README.md

 Regular Expressions are so cute  (｀・ω・´ )/

 That is why this repository is to my best effort dedicated for embracing them.

-# Features (as a schedule)
+# Features

+* Automaton & Tree Visualization with GraphViz

+* NFA -> NDF

-Translation to vm code
+* Translation to vm code

-Translation to (Monadic) parser combinator
+* Supports from monadic parser combinator

 # Links